by Colleen Peters, Senior Survey Technician

-The mapping, conductivity-temperature-depth (CTD) sampling and remotely operated vehicle (ROV) dives would not be possible without the ship’s crew to maintain the platform from which we explore the ocean.
-Here is a brief look at what a typical day is like on the NOAA ship Okeanos Explorer (EX) while the ship is underway and conducting operations.
-Not everyone is directly involved in the mission activities on a daily basis — but everyone on the ship has a very important role in the success of the mission.
+The mapping, Conductivity Temperature Depth (CTD) sampling, and remotely operated vehicle (ROV) dives would not be possible without the ship’s crew to maintain the platform from which we explore the ocean.
+Here is a brief look at what a typical day is like on NOAA ship Okeanos Explorer while the ship is underway and conducting operations.
+Not everyone is directly involved in the mission activities on a daily basis, but everyone on the ship has a very important role in the success of the mission.

-Midnight: Start of the new day on EX time.
+Midnight: Start of the new day on Okeanos time.
 Mapping watches in effect.
 Two mapping watchstanders, officer of the deck, lookout, and scientist on duty.
-The lookout makes security rounds each hour until 0700 to make sure that there are no signs of fire, flooding or other emergencies.
+The lookout makes security rounds each hour until 0700 to make sure that there are no signs of fire, flooding, or other emergencies.
 Science updates are also given via the intercom system at the top of every hour.
-The officer of the deck manually records weather observations every hour in a written log (basic information for ship’s records), and big weather (a much larger data set for weather service) in electronic form every 6 hours on the 12s and 6s of UTC (Universal Time Coordinated) time.
+The officer of the deck manually records weather observations every hour in a written log (basic information for ship’s records) and big weather (a much larger data set for weather service) in electronic form every six hours on the 12s and 6s of UTC (Universal Time Coordinated) time.
 Mapping watchstanders acquire and process multibeam data.

 0030: Mapping team conducts XBT cast.

 0400: Survey watch turnover.